 Webhooks

-Authara can notify your application about user lifecycle events via webhooks.
+Authara can notify your application about user and organization lifecycle events via webhooks.

 This allows your application to stay in sync with Authara without polling or tightly coupling to internal state.